Update

 Hope with Iranian Amnesty

-In light of the mass pardons recently issued by Iranian authorities, there is opportunity to call for amnesty on Niloufar’s case and secure her release, and that of her fellow environmental conservationists detained in Iran.
+In light of the mass pardons issued in 2023 by Iranian authorities, there was opportunity to call for amnesty on Niloufar’s case and secure her release, and that of her fellow environmental conservationists detained in Iran.

-Pressure is growing internationally and in Iran for these scientists to be included in it.
+Pressure was growing internationally and in Iran for these scientists to be included in it.

 The world faces a triple planetary crisis and at this time we need everyone with the qualifications, experience and expertise, like Niloufar, to help protect this beautiful planet that we call home.